batoulapps/BAPrayerTimes/README.md

 We have provided a sample app in the [example](Example/) directory showing a basic iOS implementation of BAPrayerTimes.

 ##Calculation Methods
 BAPrayerTimes provides an enum with all the options that the ITL library has.
-It however does not automatically set a calculation method for a specific location as there does not appear to be a definitive resource for this yet.
+However, it does not automatically set a calculation method for a specific location as there does not appear to be a definitive resource for this yet.
 Below are a list of suggested locations to use a particular calculation method.
 This list is by no means definitive and we hope to receive pull requests for any adjustments to the list.

 **Umm Al-Qura** (``BAPrayerMethodUmmQurra``)